hibagus/ECE382N-GPU-Lab/README.md

 You will compare the characteristics of GEMM kernel provided by cuBLAS and CUTLASS.
 Although NVIDIA develops both libraries, only CUTLASS is open-source, while cuBLAS is close-source.
 CUTLASS provides a collection of C++ template headers for implementing GEMM operations.
 On the other hand, cuBLAS contains the collection of GEMM kernels hand-tuned at the assembly level for specific devices, problem dimensions, and target precision. cuBLAS uses heuristics to choose the most performant kernels for each usage case.

 We have provided you with a wrapper program to run the GEMM kernel, so you don't have to create your own wrapper.
-Assuming your working space is correctly configured (Section~\ref{sec:Preparing_Working_Space}), this wrapper should have been compiled as binary at `kernel/bin/gemm_cuda_bench`.
+Assuming your working space is correctly [configured](#preparing-working-space-0-point), this wrapper should have been compiled as binary at `kernel/bin/gemm_cuda_bench`.
 Snippet below gives some sample commands to interact with the wrapper.

 ```bash
 # CUTLASS GEMM Kernel; problem size {2048,2048,2048}; FP16; Tensor Cores